Want to sell Showit templates but don’t where to start?

 Step #10 Rinse & repeat as desired

-By going thru all the prep work in these steps you’ll now be able to rinse and repeat your process every time you want to add a new design to your Showit template shop.
+By going through all the prep work in these steps you’ll now be able to rinse and repeat your process every time you want to add a new design to your Showit template shop.

 And if you’re a Showit pro already and want to outsource you hand off your design process to another designer.